-• AICUP offered forty (40) different cost savings programs—of which, 30 are vendor driven and the remaining 10 are driven by AICUP staff activities.
+- 39 PROGRAMS – In 2024, AICUP offered thirty-nine (39) different cost savings programs of which, 29 are vendor-driven and the remaining 10 are driven by AICUP staff activities.

-• Thirty-seven (37) of these programs leveraged volume and lowered costs in a way that could be documented—resulting in $29.6 million of calculable savings in 2022.
+- $43.8M ANNUAL SAVINGS – Thirty-seven (37) of these programs leveraged volume and lowered costs in a way that could be documented resulting in $43.8M of calculable savings in 2024.

-• Eighteen (18) of these programs provided service to 35 or more AICUP members and only five (5) programs had participation of less than 10 AICUP members.
-All AICUP Members and Associate Members participated in at least one of these 40 programs.
+- AICUP MEMBER PARTICIPATION – Eighteen (18) of these programs provided service to 35 or more AICUP members and only six (6) programs had participation of less than 10 AICUP members.
+All AICUP Members and Associate Members participated in at least one of these 39 programs.

 Facilities & Administration